priyanhsu10/tiny-container/README.md

 # tiny-container is IOC container Open source project
-This will small and easy to use  IOC container
+This is small and easy to use  IOC container

 New   JAVA MVC framework will be launch . this framework use this IOC container